nerdlabyyc/nerdlabyyc.github.io/pages/about/index.md

 ---

 NerdLab YYC values intersectional feminism, our local tech community and nerding out.
-We are working on building a supportive and inclusive culture in the Calgary tech community, while having a ridiculous amount of fun.
+We are working on building a supportive and inclusive culture in the Calgary tech and digital community, while having a ridiculous amount of fun.

 ## Events